andymeneely/project-timber-wolf/FAQ.md

 ## Can a Street Urchin get a 👊 from Script Kiddie's Exploit?

-No. Any player with "Cannot 👊" may not be given that skill.
+No. Any player with "Cannot 👊" may not be given that sub-action.

 ## Can you use the Help Out rule during the Escape Phase?

-Sadly, no.
+No.

 ## For the Tunneler's BREACH action, can other characters use the exit?

 Yes!
 It's just a regular exit.

+## For the Tunneler's BREACH action, what if we run out of entrance/exit chits?

+You may still use the action, just improvise an exit tile (e.g. move one that is irrelevant to your situation).

 ## Can I pick up loot during the Escape phase?

 Yes!
 And you may drop loot if you want to transfer to someone else.
-Note that you CANNOT roll your die, then determine if you have enough ideas + die roll to loot.
+Note that you CANNOT first roll your die, AND THEN determine if you have enough ideas + die roll to loot.
 You must use your ideas, THEN roll your die for Escape Moves.

+## Does my path out of the Escape phase need to be the shortest path?

+Nope.
+Sometimes going out of your way to get some loot is an option.

+## Is there any possible way to unlock a lock in the Escape phase?

+No.